billstclair/kakuro-master/README.md

 Kakuro in [Elm](http://elm-lang.org/).

 Currently, the UI shows only a 10x10 board, with 66 layouts, selectable via the "Next" button.
 This will change.
-I have data for 8x8 and 10x10 boards.
+I have data for 6x6 and 8x8 boards.

 It now shows the solution.
 Next I show the sums, and add the game play.